COQB - Code Enforcement Officials

 - A Letter of Technical Supervision may be required for Standard certificate application - List of Inspections Completed FORM

-- Standard Certificates must be renewed annually and require six (6) hours of Continuing Education per Trade.
+- Standard certificates require six (6) hours of Continuing Education per Trade and must be renewed annually ($10).

-- ALL applicants for a Standard Certificate must successfully complete the Board mandatory Law and Administration course and the Technical course by passing these End-of-Course tests with a score of 70.
+- ALL applicants for a Standard certificate must successfully complete the Board Law and Administration course and the Technical course by passing these End-of-Course tests with a score of 70.

-- A list of scheduled NC Community College Sponsored Board courses is available through the Find A Class link.
+- A list of scheduled NC Community College Sponsored Board courses is available through Find A Class

-- After required courses and OJT training is completed, exam eligibility can be issued.
+- After required courses and training is completed, exam eligibility can be issued.

 - You will be notified by email to login to your online account.

 Need assistance?
-Contact: Beth Williams, Education Coordinator, beth.williams@ncdoi.gov
+Contact Jennifer Hollyfield, Education Coordinator, jennifer.hollyfield@ncdoi.gov

 - Before you can register and pay to take the exam, your eligibility must be electronically transmitted from NCDOI staff to PSI Services, LLC.